-Guardian of the Person Only - In Dallas County, a Guardian of the Person must post a $100.00 cash bond.
+Guardian of the Person Only. - In Dallas County, a Guardian of the Person must post a $100 cash bond.
+In Denton County, a Guardian of the Person must post a $250 cash bond.
 Many of the surrounding counties do not require a cash bond.
 Instead, those courts allow guardians to post a personal surety bond which is a written promise to pay the Court if the guardian fails to properly perform his or her duties.
 No cash is required unless the guardian fails to perform his or her duties.
-If the proposed ward does not have significant assets, the bond amount is usually minimal ($500.00 or less).
+If the proposed ward does not have significant assets, the bond amount is usually minimal ($500 or less).

 Guardian of the Estate - A Guardian of the Estate will need to obtain a surety bond issued by a bonding company.
 Annual premiums are paid directly to the bonding company and are a percentage of the bonded amount.